 Within weeks of Eisenhower’s order, many of these notorious doctors were working for the U.S. Army at Heidelberg.
 Army teams scoured Europe for scientific experimental apparatus such as pressure chambers, compressors, G-force machines, giant centrifuges, and electron microscopes.
 These doctors were wined and dined by the U.S. Army while most of Germany’s post-war citizens virtually starved.
 (1 )

-Dulles’ round-up of Nazis experts initially brought about 700 Nazi propulsion scientists to America – and some 600 psychologists.
+Dulles’ round-up of Nazis experts initially brought about 700 propulsion scientists to America – and some 600 psychologists.
 For the Dulles-Rockefeller faction, as for Hitler, mind control was demonstrably on a par with rocket science in importance.

 To the shock of Nuremburg prosecutors, this army of Mengeles was insulated against war-crimes charges and brought to the United States.
-Authorization came directly from the Joint Chiefs of Staff, who wished to exploit these ‘rare minds.’
+Authorisation came directly from the Joint Chiefs of Staff, who wished to exploit these ‘rare minds.’
 Under the leadership of Strughold, thirty-four of them were moved to the Randolph Air Force Base at San Antonio, and as Cold War hostilities began to build, a further thousand or so Nazi scientists were imported into the United States.

 Human experimenters, torturers, brain-washers and programmers, all were welcomed to the Land of the Free by the great Masonic statue known as Liberty.